There are several reasons this can happen and a few things you can do to remedy the situation even if you're not tech-savvy.

 Often, your Internet is disconnecting repeatedly because the modem is having trouble communicating with your device.
 This can happen if there was a power outage or a power surge, among other reasons.
 To resolve this issue, all you have to do is reset your modem.
 First, power down your computer and anything else you have connected to the Internet, and then turn off and unplug the modem.
 When you restart it, the machine takes a few minutes to reestablish a connection.
 When it's ready, check your connection to determine if it's stable.

 Poor Signal Strength

 Once you’ve eliminated issues like wiring and signal interference, it’s worth considering that, if you have several devices in your home all trying to connect to the Internet at once, it can cause the signal to slow down or even kick you off entirely.
-The best way to correct this is to upgrade and increase in your Internet speed.
+The best way to correct this is to upgrade and increase your Internet speed, to do so please Contact Us.
 We, of course, highly recommend Breezeline’s Internet service as a great way to get the speed your usage warrants, which we can help you determine.

 If you've tried all the troubleshooting you can on your own and your Internet continues to disconnect and reconnect, it may be a larger issue with your network or ISP.
 Never hesitate to contact our team at Breezeline for any Internet connection issues you may have.
 We're always here to help.